Jump to:Page Content

 There are a number of ways to handle this.
 Some instructors count only whether or not the homework problem sets have been turned in.
 Students’ grades are penalized if they do not submit some reasonable percentage of the problems.
 Other instructors do not count homework performance in the final grade unless the student is on the borderline of failing the course.
 These instructors report that this has not led to neglect of homework.
 What makes it work is the students' belief that they can't pass the exams if they don't really understand how to work the problems.

-"Uncle Willies" are short homework or even exam questions.
-Willie is the prototype "intelligent layman with no knowledge of economic or statistical jargon."
-A great newspaper reader, he is sometimes baffled by what he reads; the student is asked to explain it to him.
-"Uncle Willie has read that the income elasticity of demand for energy in a developing country may be quite different from that in an industrialized country.
-Explain (in one short paragraph) in terms that he will understand."
-These questions have become known as Uncle Willies; they are particularly relevant for the kinds of work that many of our students will eventually be doing.
+Consider creating short homework or even exam questions that ask students to explain a concept in a language appropriate to a policymaker who is intelligent but not well versed in statistics.
+E.g., “This policy maker has read that the income elasticity of demand for energy in a developing country may be quite different from that in an industrialized country.
+Explain (in one short paragraph) in terms that she will understand."
+Such questions are particularly relevant for the kinds of work that many of our students will eventually be doing.

 Is your primary objective to test students’ knowledge of the course material?
 To challenge them to write a decision memo to a particular individual?
 Or an original research paper?
 A professional consulting report?
 A publishable op-ed piece on a timely topic related to the course?
 Obviously, each of these choices involves different criteria for evaluation.
 The Kennedy School Communications Program offers handouts with guidelines for each of these assignments.

 Make sure the syllabus indicates the number and general type of all written assignments.
 It’s fine to distribute more detailed assignment descriptions in the course of the semester, but students want to see that overview of expectations before they choose their courses.